The Home Selling Process, What to Expect

 - Noted repairs added to the original offer and how to respond

-- Appliances and fixtures buyer wants to include in the offer.
+- Appliances and fixtures the buyer wants to include in the offer.

 - Actual Seller Move-out date

 - Seller's temporary leaseback considerations for up to 60 days from the closing date, depending upon the parties' agreement.

 To really gain some insight into why potential buyers are pursuing your house's purchase and how they might proceed in the negotiations, it is important to know as much about the buyer as possible, especially their motivation for buying.
 Once both parties have reached a point where there is an agreement, you must still be reasonably certain that you have a legally binding contract of substance that can close escrow.

 It is the agent's duty to provide experienced advice about any offer received its potential hazards, as well as strengths and merits.
 He or she will review the written offer to make sure that you thoroughly understand what the buyers are offering and what they are asking for in return.
 It is your Realtor's® primary responsibility to protect your best interests as your listing agent throughout the escrow process.

 Once you have accepted an offer to sell your house, you will need to make a list of all the things you must do and a list of all the things the buyer must do to proceed successfully to closing.
 The property may need to be formally appraised, surveyed, inspected, and repaired.
 Depending on the specifics reached during the negotiations, you may pay for all, some, or none of these items.
 If there are problems with the property, the terms outlined in the contract will dictate your next step.
 Depending on the contract, you or the buyer may decide to walk away, open a new round of negotiations, or close.